PointyBytes/Roguelike/README.md

 - A central file that holds all setting variables
 - Better key bindings
   - A file where all keys are listed and can be changed.
 Same as the central variable file?
+  - Key bindings can be found in game/input_handlers.py
 - Random damage range
 - Degrading armor
 - Particle effects